Learn-Django-React/django-react-heroku-s3/README.md

-django-react-heroku-s3 is a boilerplate Django server and React web app configured for Heroku and S3.
+This project is a foundational Django server and React web app configured for Heroku and S3.
+Join [learndjangoreact.com](https://learndjangoreact.com) and follow [@jfornear](https://twitter.com/jfornear) for updates.

 ### Installation